Who we are

 Information Commissioner’s Office

 Keeping this privacy notice updated

-We regularly review and updated our privacy notices.
-This privacy notice was last updated on the 12th November 2018.
+We regularly review and update our privacy notices.
+This privacy notice was last updated on the 21st June 2021.